ClubObsidian/DynamicGuiDocs/docs/functions/index.rst

    setlore: test;lore

-Sets the lore for the slot to "test" on the first line and "lore" on the second.
+Sets the lore for the current slot to "test" on the first line and "lore" on the second.

 ================
 Set name for slot